Early years explained

 Three ways to include parents in your early years setting

-Building strong partnerships with parents helps schools create a supportive community. families.
-Expert early years practitioners, Dixie-Louise Dexter and Nicola Middleton share how their team includes families in children’s learning by encouraging parents to take part in classroom activities, and creating a welcoming environment where every child and family can thrive.
+Expert early years practitioners, Dixie-Louise Dexter and Nicola Middleton share how they include parents in children’s learning at Ashby Hilltop Primary School.
+Read their tips for encouraging parents to take part in classroom activities and creating a welcoming environment, so you can support your team to help every child thrive.